gkoenig-mercator/Automation-test-Marine-Data-Store/docs/usage.md

 - test_downloading_datasets
 Reads list_of_informations_from_the_describe.csv and tries to download all datasets listed.

+- script_to_markdown
+Creates a markdown page for printing the results of the script

 - treating_outputs
 Reads the downloaded_datasets CSV and provides basic statistics by region.